Agile-IoT/agile-sql/README.md

 However, in order for this to work smoothly, you need to assign a valid (Oauth2) client from agile-security in the configuration.

 To create the client, visit the Device Manager UI and:
-  * go to the client table
+  * go to the client tab
-  * click on
+  * click on ADD NEW
   * add the name and id ``mysqlDB`` and set as clientSecret  ``Ultrasecretstuff``
   * These values are meant for demonstration purposes! to actually deploy an instance of the agile-sql service, you should update your configuration.
   * According to the docker-compose snippet shown before your configuration would be in $DATA/agile-sql/agile-db.js .
 Which is commonly ~/.agile/agile-sql/agile-db.js